mcPear/best-papers/about.md

 author_profile: true
 ---

-### Your opinion is very valuable to me

-I would love to hear your feedback on whether this site has been **beneficial to you**!
-Please let me know your thoughts via email or Linkedin.

-### Concerning citation counts
+### Citation Counts Disclaimer

 This website uses citation counts to determine "the best" scientific papers.
-However, citation counts have [significant drawbacks](https://www.quora.com/What-are-the-drawbacks-of-citation-count), so interpret them wisely.
-The data presented here is suitable for **general educational purposes** but is unlikely to be useful for advanced academic research.

-### Thank you to arXiv for use of its open access interoperability.
+Be aware of [significant drawbacks](https://www.quora.com/What-are-the-drawbacks-of-citation-count) of citation counts and interpret them wisely.

+### Feedback

+Please share your feedback about this website via Linkedin.